zonglinlee/vuepress_blog/docs/android/kotlin_basic.md

     - Grouping function calls on an object: `with`

-- Object expressions:Object expressions create objects of anonymous classes, that is, classes that aren't explicitly declared with the class declaration.
+- **Object expressions**:Object expressions create objects of anonymous classes, that is, classes that aren't explicitly declared with the class declaration.
 Such classes are useful for one-time use.
+- **Data classes** in Kotlin are classes whose main purpose is to hold data.
+Data classes come automatically with additional member functions that allow you to print an instance to readable output, compare instances, copy instances, and more.
+  Data classes are marked with `data` ,The compiler automatically derives the following members from all properties declared in the primary constructor:`.equals()`,`.hashCode()`,`.toString()`,`.componentN()`,`.copy()`
+- **Data objects**:Just like data classes, you can mark an object declaration with the `data` modifier.
+This instructs the compiler to generate a number of functions for your object: `toString()`,`equals()/hashCode()` pair
+- **Companion objects**: An object declaration inside a class can be marked with the `companion` keyword
 ```kotlin
 val helloWorld = object {
     val hello = "Hello"